just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Basics.rst

     </p>

-    </p><p>So, let's take a look at some of the classical ciphers and some of the basic principles of <span class="hover vocab yui-wk-div" data-id='cryptography'>cryptography</span>.
-There are several hands-on activities in this lesson, where you'll have a chance to practice encrypting and decrypting messages and analyzing
-    ciphers.

     </p>

 	<div><b>Learning Objectives:</b>&nbspI will learn to</div>
 	<ul>
 	<li>perform <span class="hover vocab yui-wk-div" data-id='frequency analysis'>frequency analyses</span> to identify <span class="hover vocab yui-wk-div" data-id='substitution cipher'>substitution</span> and <span class="hover vocab yui-wk-div" data-id='transposition cipher'>transposition</span> ciphers</li>